Accounting (ACC) Courses

 College of Business and Economics

-ACC 201 Into to Financial Accounting (3) An introduction to accounting principles and practices used to record and communicate finacial information.
+ACC 201 Intro to Financial Accounting (3) An introduction to accounting principles and practices used to record and communicate financial information.
 Analyze methods for valuing assets, liabilities, and equity of an organization.
 Pre: Placement in MATH 104F or higher and Sophomore standing.
-Not repeatable.
-Previously offered as ACC 250.

 ACC 202 Intro to Managerial Accounting (3) An introduction to managerial accounting methods for evaluating performance including cost accounting, budgeting, break-even analysis, standard cost systems and reporting for internal decision making.
-Not repeatable.
-Previously offered as ACC 251.
-Pre: ACC 201.
+Pre: ACC 201

 ACC 351 Intermediate Acc II (3) The application of generally accepted accounting principles to accounting for owner's equity, long-term investments and debt, funds flow, and financial statement analysis.
 Pre: Admission to Professional Business Program, ACC 350, and junior standing.

 ACC 352 Indiv Income Tax (3) Principles and practices involved in the determination of federal income taxation and tax planning as it applies to individuals including the concept of gross income, exclusions, deductions, credits, property transactions and sole proprietorships.
 Pre: Admission to Professional Business Program, ACC 251, and junior standing.

 ACC 353 Cost Accounting (3) Cost accounting system output relevant to managerial decision making, planning and control.
 Topics include job order and process costing, direct and standard cost systems, with emphasis on application and analysis of cost.
 Pre: Admission to Professional Business Program, ACC 251 and junior standing.